jdeluyck/kcoreorg-website/_posts/2013/2013-04-07-dell-xps-13-and-debian-sid.md

 Some time later, you'll get to reboot the system, and Debian should be the default choice to boot with the UEFI boot manager ;)

-At this point it's also highly recommended to add unstable and experimental sources to your `/etc/apt/sources.list` file - the testing distribution just installed it - ahem - _slightly outdated_ in software terms, and we'll definitely need a new kernel.
+At this point it's also highly recommended to add unstable and experimental sources to your `/etc/apt/sources.list`{: .filepath} file - the testing distribution just installed it - ahem - _slightly outdated_ in software terms, and we'll definitely need a new kernel.

-Add this to `/etc/apt/sources.list` (replacing XX with your two-letter country code):
+Add this to `/etc/apt/sources.list`{: .filepath} (replacing XX with your two-letter country code):

 ```text
 deb http://ftp.XX.debian.org/debian/ sid main contrib non-free